sitaber/sitaber.github.io/articles/making-the-site/making-the-site.md

 ### Adding Plotly Graphs

-With some JavaScript in one of HTML templates, we can easily include an interactive plot.
+With some JavaScript in one of HTML templates we can easily include an interactive plot.

 ```html
 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>